“He Spent Most of Preschool Sitting in a Tree.”

 “The teacher says Harry keeps climbing under his desk during class,” my wife, Margaret, told me over dinner.

 “It’s first grade,” I said.
 “He’s creative.
 Heck, he spent most of preschool sitting in a tree.”

 That used to be an amusing Harry story, but it wasn’t any more.
 Margaret told me she wanted him to be evaluated by a psychologist.
-Harry was diagnosed with ADHD, and soon he was getting help and accommodations, which later included medication for attention deficit disorder.
+Harry was diagnosed with attention deficit disorder (ADHD or ADD), and soon he was getting help and accommodations, which later included medication for attention deficit disorder.